 Aleksandr Leonov stood in his pressure suit on the lunar surface and stared at the cargo carrier in front of him.
-Sweat dripped from his short-cropped red hair.
+Sweat dripped from his short-cropped blond hair.
 His suit's cooling system fought the heat of the naked sun, the fan's whirring making it hard to hear the transmission from the salesman standing next to him.
 "This one is a brand new craft." he said.
-"A Regal V with high Earth orbital capability.
+"A Regal V with Earth orbital capability.
 You may not think you need a ship that can travel that far, but as your company is expanding I suggest you consider the eventual need."

 Alek was a fourth generation spacecraft pilot.
 The family business, Leonov Transport, was known for it's safe, reliable service of moving people and cargo between its homeport of Bighead City at the Lunar north pole, to all locations on the Moon as well as both Lagrange colonies.
 He had recently turned 20 and completed his basic university schooling, freeing up his time to work fully for the family concern.
 After two years flying for Leonov, Alek's father, Yuri, offered him a partnership and announced it was time to purchase a new craft, to add to the ageing ferry they already owned.
 A new craft that would be Alek's responsibility.

-Alek's first task was to check out currently available rigs at Bighead City's Shipyard Sales.
+Alek's first task was to check out currently available spacecraft at Bighead City's Shipyard Sales.
 Plan A was to get a brand new ship, if affordable; plan B was to find a used, relatively young, one owner hauler that would cost less than a new craft.

 After looking at the Regal, which was very nice but a bit out of the company's price range, he inquired about used models.
 The salesman smiled.
 "Shipyard Sales has just acquired the Hollow Bell, a Bell 95 passenger/cargo rig that's only a couple of years old.
 The owner, Wendell Zane, a good friend of ours, recently passed away.
 He was of advanced age and died of heart failure, luckily while in port.
 He left the craft to us in his will to sell at cost for the benefit of several Lunar charities, but there is just one catch.
 It must be sold with its long-time occupant, a cat by the name of That That.
 Would you like to see the craft?"